TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main_Plot_Analysis_Module/Power_Estimate_Window/Functions/README.txt

 % exceeds global ylim from Spectral_Power_Estimate_Window
 % 7.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 8.
+PlotAppearance: structure holding information about plot appearances
+% the user can select

 % Output:
 % 1. currentYlim: global ylim - either unchanged from previous power estimate plot if